 Business trips to Penang, Malaysia, and other Asian locations

-While the Fuji is more compact and is lighter than a DSLR, it still has some dissadvantages for touring.
-I have to find power to keep it's batteries charged, I have to worry about it getting stolen, and it requires fiddling around in the evenings to transfer images to my phone so I can upload them to my journal.
-So, for 2015 and later, I simply used my Motorola Droid smartphone.
-Sure the images show their limitations when printed larger than about 8x10, but they're really pretty decent viewed on a screen.
+While the Fuji is more compact, and lighter than a DSLR, it still has some disadvantages for touring.
+I have to find power to charge it's batteries, I have to worry about it getting stolen, and it requires time in the evenings to transfer images to my phone so I can upload them to my journal.
+So, starting in 2015 I decided to just use my phone.
+While the pictures are limited in image quality, they're fine for 8x10 or 8x12 prints, or when viewed on a screen.

-I may return to the Fuji for future trips, or buy one of the pocketable "1 inch" sensor cameras.
-A better camera obviously takes better pictures, but it's definitely easier to just use my smartphone while on the road.
-It's all a compromise - Am I a bike tourist that happens to take some pictures, a photographer who happens to travel by bike, or somthing in between?
+Certainly a better camera takes better pictures, but it really is easier to just use my smartphone while on the road.
+In the end, It's all a compromise - Am I a bike tourist that happens to take some pictures, or a photographer who happens to travel by bike?

 So in preparing for my 2019 Pacific Coast trip, I went back to that question, and realized that in my heart, while I do enjoy taking pictures, I am really more of a bike tourist that happens to take some pictures while traveling.
 So, I'm back to looking for a simple camera.